Relationship Deal-breakersBy Dr. Margaret Paul

 December 31, 2006

 Most relationship conflicts can be resolved when both people are open to learning.
 But some conflicts are actual deal-breakers.
-Discover what these are in this article.

 Early in my career as a psychotherapist, I worked with Mary and Cal.
 Mary and Cal met when Mary was 38 and Cal was 47.
 Cal had been married before and had two adult children, while Mary had never been married.
 Cal made it very clear to Mary that he did not, under any circumstances, want more children.
 Mary seemed to accept this, but secretly hoped to change Cal's mind once they were married.